WerOle/AltarServiceAdministration/README.txt

 ATTENTION!
 Some parts of this application are GERMAN, because it is already in service at my altar service group!
 If it is opaque, please tell me.

+For sending Mails the configuration is set for 'gmx.net', in further versions it will be modifiable.

 Most functions that will ne used from the application will write this in a txt-File (logger.txt), so that somebody else can read, which functions are used or if an error occurs.